 Discover a career that connects you with others and enables you to make a difference for future generations.
 Become a teacher.

-Shenandoah University’s comprehensive Professional Studies Certificate program prepares you to be an effective secondary school teacher.
+Shenandoah University’s comprehensive program prepares you to be an effective elementary or middle school teacher.
 You’ll complete coursework necessary to earn Virginia licensure (coursework can be adapted for teachers who are provisionally licensed), and spend 300-500 hours gaining hands-on classroom experience.
-Classes are available at two campuses or online and taught by faculty who hold terminal degrees and 6 -12 teaching licenses.
-Our programs are fully accredited by TEAC/CAEP.

 You’ll construct an e-portfolio, create a Teacher Work Sample and complete assignments that align directly with “the real world.”
 Through Shenandoah’s program, you’ll learn how to: